brandonburkett/akj-ui/README.md

 [Create-React-App](hhttps://github.com/facebook/create-react-app).
 It includes the following customizations
 * stylelint + style-lint-recommended
 * using nlf-helmet for title and meta tag management
+* prettier for css and ts / tsx files

 ## Project scripts
 See full package.json for full configuration.